If The Last of Us Part II is meant to be the game of my generation, we’re in big trouble.

 Even ignoring Hollywood’s influence on their games, Naughty Dog as a whole had been complacent being only slightly better than their peers in the American AAA industry when they should’ve striven to be genuinely great.
 Had they paid attention to overlooked sectors of the gaming scene and discovered works such as Zero Escape, Undertale, or OneShot, they would’ve realized they were way behind the curve.

 Mr. Druckmann and Naughty Dog had bitten off more than they could chew with The Last of Us, but it was when I reviewed Uncharted 4 that I knew they were on the precipice of self-destruction.
 As game critique became more sophisticated, enthusiasts eventually coined the term “Ludonarrative Dissonance”.
 Have you ever played a game only to realize the mechanics don’t support the narrative choices surrounding them?
-Then you have experienced this phenomenon yourself.
-Ken Levine’s BioShock is generally considered patient zero for this term.
-A significant midgame plot twist in BioShock turned the entire story on its head.
+Then, you have experienced this phenomenon yourself.
+This term’s creation was primarily inspired by a key development in Ken Levine’s 2007 game BioShock.
+A significant plot twist in that game turned the entire story on its head.
 The problem is that the gameplay did not change to accommodate this twist even though, logically, it should have.

 Naughty Dog generally doesn’t have this luxury because while their body of work is characterized by a strong divide between their gameplay and their story, the instances in which they intersect are extremely jarring.
 It evokes a feeling similar to the Uncanny Valley effect in how you’re playing a game that constantly refuses to play by its own rules.
 The original Uncharted ends with a gunfight whose cat-and-mouse style would have been perfectly serviceable in a film, but was exceptionally clunky to play through.